devdatalab/paper-shrug/README.md

 The table below shows the data coverage:

       ---------------------------------------------
-      Year  Census  Sector  No. of obs.     w/ SHID
+      Year  Census  Sector  No. of obs.     w/ SHRID
       ---------------------------------------------
       1990      EC   Rural       549985      485386
       1990      EC   Urban         4480        2181